Electricity sector in Argentina: Generation

 The above table does not consider off-grid installed capacity nor distributed generation (small biogas/biomass facilities, rooftop solar panels, etc.)

 While CAMESSA categorises hydropower larger than 50MW as non-renewable, the renewable classification of large hydropower is in line with international standards and how other countries classify their hydropower as renewable energy.
 Pumped storage is considered as non-renewable due to its consumption of electricity from the grid.

 Imports and exports

 In 2005, Argentina imported 6.38 TW·h of electricity while it exported 3.49 TW·h.
 Net energy imports thus were about 3% of consumption.

 Argentina also imports electricity from Paraguay, produced by the jointly built Yaciretá Dam.
-On 18 September 2006 Paraguay agreed to settling its debt of $11,000,000,000 owed to Argentina for the construction of Yaciretá by paying in electricity, at the rate of 8,000 GWh per year for 40 years.
+On 18 September 2006 Paraguay agreed to settling its part of the overall debt of $11,000,000,000 owed to Argentina for the construction of Yaciretá by paying in electricity, at the rate of 8,000 GWh per year for 40 years.